 While the name might not sound too appetizing, nutritional yeast has a pleasant, cheesy, savory, nutty kind of taste.
-I’ve been creating new recipes with it, so I thought I better help you understand what it is before I post those new recipes!
+I've been creating new recipes with it, so in case your are wondering what is nutritional yeast I thought I'd help you understand this terrific ingredient.

 Popular in the vegan community for its nutritional properties, nutritional yeast is sometimes referred to as "nooch", savory yeast flakes in Australia, Brufax in New Zealand and by other global names.
 It's not only dairy-free, but gluten-free, and a terrific add to everyones diet.